-This is a point-to-point route from EDSA Ayala to the Market!
+This is a point-to-point route from EDSA Ayala bus station to the Market!
 Market!
 Mall.
 This is the fastest way to go to the two points because it does not go to stopovers.

 These also operate on weekends.
 If you are going from Alabang to Market!
 Market! during rush hour, you can take a point-to-point bus from the Alabang Town Center.

 Buses at the East Express routes stop at the EDSA Ayala and Market!
 Market!
 It operates from Monday to Sunday from 6:00 AM until 10:00 PM.
 The fare starts from PHP 13.

 Buses at this route stop at Arya Residences, BGC Turf, and BGC Arts Center.
 If you are heading to those areas, you can take the North Express bus route.

 The BGC bus stops at the North Express route are ESDA Ayala, Arya Residences, Nutriasia, HSBC, BGC Turf, The Globe Tower, and BGC Arts Center.